ddella/OpenSSL/Public Key Anatomy/README.md

 ```shell
 openssl pkey -text -noout -in public-key.pem
 ```
-The left side of the table is the output of the poreceding command.
-The righ side of the table is the hexadecimal representation of the base64 PEM file.
+The top left side of the table is the output of the preceding command.
+The top righ side of the table is the hexadecimal representation of the base64 PEM file.
+The bottom portion of the table represents the decoded values of every fields in an RSA public key.

 Representation of an RSA 512-bit public key in hexadecimal.
 This is incomplete for now.
 ![Alt text](/images/rsa-pub-key-hex.jpg "RSA Public key in hex format")